|

 lived under Loroi occupation for 865 years.
 Although they are

-not permitted to govern their own affairs, they remain a
+not permitted full autonomy, they remain a

 distinct cultural unit, and out of respect the Loroi treat them